 It is important to note that monthly payment amounts do not directly impact your credit score.
 Instead, minimum payments influence the amount of credit you are using, also known as credit utilization.
+That’s because your credit utilization rate – the percentage of your revolving credit to total available credit – accounts for around 30% of your credit score.
 This means that as your credit card utilization climbs, your credit score falls.

 Although minimum payments won’t directly affect your credit score, they can indirectly hurt your score if you are trapped in a minimum payment cycle.
 This debt cycle will increase your credit utilization rate, which conversely depresses your credit score.

 And if your score continues to suffer, you could be hit with a credit limit cut.
 So, even if you never miss a payment, the fact that you have high balances could spook a lender.
 And if they see you as a liability then they will reduce your credit limit.
 In turn, the credit limit reduction will harm your credit utilization rate and lower your score even more.